29 Pictures That Make Orders to Fort Bragg Look Good

 SurBepo Women Outer Banks Pogue Life Short Sleeve T Shirt Funny Graphic Tees Top (Blue, M)SurBepo Women Outer Banks Pogue Life Short Sleeve T Shirt Funny Graphic Tees Top (Blue, M)SurBepo Women Outer Banks Pogue Life Short Sleeve T Shirt Funny Graphic Tees Top (Blue, M)The Beach Lover's Guide to the Outer Banks - Volume 1: Kitty Hawk, Kill Devil Hills, and Nags Head: The Beach Road and BeyondThe Beach Lover’s Guide to the Outer Banks – Volume 1: Kitty Hawk, Kill Devil Hills, and Nags Head: The Beach Road and BeyondThe Beach Lover's Guide to the Outer Banks - Volume 1: Kitty Hawk, Kill Devil Hills, and Nags Head: The Beach Road and Beyond

-We weren’t thrilled with orders to Fort Bragg.
+We weren’t originally thrilled with orders to Fort Liberty.
 As you can see, we were determined to make the absolute best of it.
 And we fell in love with the state of North Carolina in the process.

-If you’re looking at Fort Bragg as your next duty station, don’t worry.
+If you have orders to Fort Liberty as your next duty station, don’t worry.
 There’s so much beauty across North Carolina, so many fun things to do, great food, and even better people.

 You’re gonna be just fine!